danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 For estimates, we use the T-shirt sizing approach.
 For tricky problems requiring team input, we use the writing approaches described earlier in this post.
 This eliminates the need for backlog grooming meetings and [planning poker](https://www.simplilearn.com/what-is-planning-poker-article) games.

 We use a slack channel to post our daily updates.
 This has worked out better than real-time standup because seeing the updates in writing is easier to absorb and reply if someone is having a blocker, without holding up the whole team.
-How often has it happened that you're trying to remember your tasks so that you can recite them when its your turn, so much so that you miss what others are saying.
+How often has it happened that you're trying to remember your tasks so that you can recite them when it's your turn, so much so that you miss what others are saying.

 Finally, if there's a process improvement someone would like to explore, for example, turning on auto-merge on PR's, we just try it, no need to wait for official "end of sprint" retrospective meeting.
 We provide each other feedback continuously which eliminates that ceremony as well.